Aiven-Open/klaw-docs/docs/blog/2023/05/making-kafka-governance-breeze-for-developers.rst

 - **Reduced dependency**: By reducing dependency on infrastructure teams and empowering developer teams, Klaw enables faster execution and decision-making, saving time, cost, and effort.
 - **Zero risk of manual errors**: With full self-service capabilities, Klaw eliminates the risk of manual errors, ensuring data accuracy and cost savings.
-- **Continuous integration**: Klaw enables continuous integration by seamlessly promoting topics and schemas to higher environments, ensuring consistency throughout the development pipeline.
+- **Continuous integration**: Klaw enables continuous integration by promoting topics and schemas to higher environments, ensuring consistency throughout the development pipeline.
 - **Secure authentication**: Klaw authenticates users based on an organization's single sign-on (SSO) or Active Directory (AD), providing a secure access control mechanism.
 - **Tailored security features**: Klaw offers robust security features that cater to the specific needs of different types of organizations, ensuring data protection and compliance.